muhammadmaarij/muhammadmaarij/README.md

 ## 🚀 About Me

-I’m a Fullstack Engineer at **Qlu.ai**, working in a fast-paced startup environment where I build and ship production-grade AI-powered products.
+I’m a Technical Lead at **Qlu.ai**, working in a fast-paced startup environment where I build and ship production-grade AI-powered products.

 I specialize in designing scalable architectures, building high-performance APIs, and creating engaging user experiences across web and mobile platforms.